 W.D.E.
 COULSON & TONI M. CROSS AEGEAN EXCHANGE PROGRAM

 DEADLINE: March 15, 2020

-Eligibility: Greek nationals including staff of the Ministry of Culture; doctoral candidates and faculty members of Greek institutions of higher education.
+Eligibility: Greek nationals, including staff of the Ministry of Culture and Sport; doctoral candidates and faculty members of Greek institutions of higher education.

 Purpose: W.D.E.
 Coulson and Toni M. Cross Aegean Exchange Program for Greek Ph.D. level graduate students and senior scholars in any field of the humanities and social sciences from prehistoric to modern times to conduct research in Turkey, under the auspices of the American Research Institute in Turkey (ARIT) in Ankara and/or Istanbul during the academic year.
 The purpose of these fellowships is to provide an opportunity for Greek scholars to meet with their Turkish colleagues, and to pursue research interests in the museum, archive, and library collections and at the sites and monuments of Turkey.
 Fellowships are funded by the U.S. Department of State Bureau of Educational and Cultural Affairs through the Council of American Overseas Research Centers, which also provides funding for Turkish graduate students and senior scholars to study in Greece, under the auspices of the American School of Classical Studies at Athens.

 The ARIT-Ankara library holds approximately 13,000 volumes focused on archaeological studies, but also includes resources for scholars working on modern Turkish studies.
 The library at ARIT-Istanbul includes approximately 14,000 volumes and covers the Byzantine, Ottoman, and modern Turkish periods.
 Archives, libraries, sites, and museums in Turkey provide resources for research into many fields of study and geographical areas.

 Duration: From two weeks to two months.